-- 1. Remove all media (diskettes, compact discs, tapes, and so on) from the drives. - Turn off the computer and all attached devices.
+- 1. Remove all media (compact disc) from the drives. - 2.
+Turn off the computer and all attached devices.
 Your hard disk drive automatically parks the read/write heads to prevent damage to the hard - 3.
 Unplug the power cords from electrical outlets. - 4.
-Disconnect communication cables, such as modem or network cables, from the phone line or network first, and then disconnect the other ends of cables from the computer. - 5.
-Disconnect all cables connecting external devices such as a keyboard, mouse, printer, scanner, and joystick. - 6.
-If you are moving the computer just a short distance (to the next room, for example) you can leave the keyboard and mouse connected.
-Slide the keyboard under the display on the base and lift the computer as shown.

-7. If you are moving your computer other than a short distance and you saved the original shipping cartons and packing materials, use them to pack the units.
+Disconnect communication cables, such as network cables, from the telephone or network outlets first, and then disconnect the other ends of cables from the computer. - 5.
+Disconnect all cables connecting external devices such as a monitor, keyboard, mouse, printer, scanner, and joystick. - 6.
+If you are moving your computer other than a short distance and you saved the original shipping cartons and packing materials, use them to pack the units.
 If you are using different cartons, cushion the units to avoid damage.